 Our 10 favorite minor Star Wars characters

 A Star Wars movie is the kind of entertainment where any background character can become a cherished icon, simply by virtue of a cool design or a memorable prop.
 (Case in point: Willrow Hood.)
-And while the franchise has given us some of the most iconic characters ever to grace the silver screen, it’s also given us a bounty of beloved bit players to whom only Expanded Universe lore granted names and (often surprisingly elaborate) backstories.
+And while the franchise has given us some of the most iconic characters ever to grace the silver screen, it's also given us a bounty of beloved bit players to whom only Expanded Universe lore granted names and (often surprisingly elaborate) backstories.
 (More on that note to follow.)
-Ahead of The Rise of Skywalker’s Dec.
-20 release, this is EW’s ode to the great minor characters of the Star Wars cinematic canon — key word cinematic; you won’t find anyone who doesn’t appear on screen here (sorry, Mara Jade).
+This is EW's ode to the great minor characters of the Star Wars cinematic canon — key word cinematic; you won't find anyone who doesn't appear on screen here (sorry, Mara Jade).
 Read on to see if your favorite B-lister made the cut.